- Eight species of the Alabama blacksnake can be found within the state.

 This is a threatened species, as the conversion of their territory into housing and farmland has been happening at a faster pace than reforestation.
 Black pine snakes like to eat birds and their eggs, pocket gophers, and other small mammals.

-6. Black Kingsnake in Alabama
+6. Black Kingsnake

 The kingsnake has some bits of yellow on it even though it is mostly black, helping distinguish it.
 Black kingsnakes have smooth scales, and they have almost a pixelated patterning on their belly, though they look black when they’re moving on the ground.